zmarotrix/SmartHealer/README.md

   If used without argument, prints current overheal multiplier.

 *NOTE:*
-Spell name shouldn't contain rank.
-If there is a rank, heal won't be scaled.
-It means that `/heal Healing Wave` will use rank as needed, but `/heal Healing Wave(Rank 3)` will always cast rank 3.
+Spell name can contain a rank.
+If there is a rank, heal will be scaled but with the specified rank set a max-cap.
+This means that `/heal Healing Wave` will rank as needed all the way up to the maximum available rank that you know if necessary, but `/heal Healing Wave(Rank 3)` can only be ranked from 1 to 3.
-The same goes for supported addons.
-Do not specify rank in click actions (in case of Clique, spell must be set to "Max").

 ## Installation
 1. Download **[Latest Version](https://github.com/melbaa/SmartHealer/archive/refs/heads/master.zip)**